canc1993/cheshire-gapfilling/README.md

 The folder ```data/gems``` contains two sample GEMS -- ```GCF_000005845.2``` and ```GCF_000160535.1``` -- for gap-filling, and
 the folder ```data/pools``` contains a reaction pool constructed from the BiGG database.
-The folder ```results/scores``` contains candidate reaction scores produced by ```CHESHIRE```, and the folder ```results/gaps``` contains a list of suggested reactions based on the reaction scores and phnotypes.
+The folder ```results/scores``` contains candidate reaction scores produced by ```CHESHIRE```, and the folder ```results/gaps``` contains a list of suggested reactions based on the reaction scores and phenotypes.